SSH Command Node

 exitCode | number | Exit code (0 = success) |

-steps | array | Result of each individual step |
+commands | array | Result of each individual command step |

 Accessing Outputs